 Commerce of all sorts thrived in the early days.
 Tradesmen, merchants, farmers, hotels and a progressive wind-driven mill and grain elevator helped Bremen serve the needs of the entire region.
 Located directly on the route of the Chicago, Rock Island and Pacific Railroads lines, the community flourished with economic growth.

 The modern-day Village of Tinley Park owes its name to the railroad, as well.
 In 1890, Bremen changed its name to honor Samuel Tinley Sr. (pictured), the community’s first railroad station agent.
 Then, at an historic meeting at the train depot on June 27, 1892, citizens voted 34 to 24 to incorporate as the Village of Tinley Park.
+Henry Vogt was its first mayor.

 Today, the Centennial Monument, Engine 1892, sits at Tinley Park’s first train station as a public reminder of the railroad’s key role in the Village’s development.